hdeter/CellTracking/README.md

 # CellTracking
 Python and ImageJ scripts designed to track single cells, determine cell lineage and analyze fluorescence

 Segmentation Tools for Bacteria based on Machine Learning.
-Version 3.0.
-October 2018.
+Version 3.1.
+June 2019.
 The purpose of this project is to provide a number of tools for cell-tracking and image analysis.
-These tools consist of a number of scripts that utilize preexisting open-source software (Fiji ImageJ, Anaconda 2.7, and related packages) included here and available online (https://www.anaconda.com/download/, https://imagej.net/Fiji/Downloads).
+These tools consist of a number of scripts that utilize preexisting open-source software (Fiji ImageJ, Anaconda 3.7, and related packages) included here and available online (https://www.anaconda.com/download/, https://imagej.net/Fiji/Downloads).
 A detailed method for using these tools will be published in Springer Methods (Deter et al. 2019), and a video tutorial corresponding to version 2.0 is available on Youtube (https://www.youtube.com/watch?v=wGdIvzBevLM&list=PLL9QX_pyUva9e-Nr0xphPegYg2RJj8OQE).
 For more information and examples in the context of bacterial growth see https://osf.io/75avy/.

 For version 2.0 see https://github.com/hdeter/CellTracking/releases/tag/v2.0.

-Noted updates for version 3.0:
+Noted updates for version 3.1:
 1. Filenames are expected to be in the following format name, 6 digit number, xy, 1 digit number, c, 1 digit number; e.g. name000001xy1c1.tif
 2. The pipeline can now process up to 9 xy regions simultaneously
 3. The pipeline can now process up to 9 fluorescence channels simultaneously